Hammerhead™ Installation Instructions

 Urethane Silicone

-For added security, we recommend applying some silicone on the water side, at the base of the post and along the seam line between the post and the wall.
-It is also possible to place silicone on the neoprene seal on the post and then pressing the post on to the wall, allowing the silicone to enhance the seal.
+For added security, we recommend applying some silicone on both sides of the post, at the base of the post and along the seam line between the post and the wall.
+During installation, it is recommended to place silicone on the neoprene seal on the back of the post and then pressing the post on to the wall, allowing the silicone to enhance the seal with your wall.
+Additional silicone should be added to the base of the post, where it connects with the ground below, making sure that a good leakproof seal is created.

 Installing Center or Corner Posts